nirajp82/DataDog/03_EnhanceLogQueryingAndAnalytics.md

-## **Enhance Log Querying and Analytics with Reference Tables, Subqueries, and Calculated Fields**
+# Enhance Log Querying and Analytics with Reference Tables, Subqueries, and Calculated Fields

-When working with logs, you’ll often need more than basic searching and aggregations.
-Sometimes you need to enrich logs with external data, connect one set of logs to another, or generate new values that don’t already exist in the logs.
-Datadog provides three powerful features that make this possible: **Reference Tables**, **Subqueries**, and **Calculated Fields**.
-Together, these tools help you analyze logs with deeper context, build smarter queries, and uncover insights that aren’t visible from raw log data alone.
+When working with logs, you often need more than simple searching and aggregations.
+Sometimes you need to enrich logs with external data, connect separate log streams, or generate new values that don’t already exist in your logs.
+Datadog provides three powerful features that enable these deeper insights: **Reference Tables**, **Subqueries**, and **Calculated Fields**.

-### **1. Reference Tables**
+These tools expand how you analyze and understand log data, making it possible to create richer queries, build meaningful visualizations, and derive insights that raw logs alone cannot provide.

+## Reference Tables

-Reference Tables let you upload external data—such as CSV files, lookup lists, or metadata—and join it with your logs.
-This allows you to enrich logs with additional context.
+Reference Tables allow you to upload external data—such as CSV files, metadata lists, or lookup tables—and join that information with your logs.

+**Use case:** Enrich logs with additional context that isn’t originally included.

 **Example:**
-Upload a table of product names and product IDs, then join it with your logs so that product ID fields automatically display the product name.
+Upload a table containing product names and product IDs.
+Joining this table with your logs lets you see product names whenever a product ID appears in log entries.

 ---

-### **2. Subqueries**
+## Subqueries

-Subqueries allow you to use the result of one log search to filter or refine another search.
-This is useful when two types of logs are related and you want to connect their data.
+Subqueries let you use the result of one log search to filter or refine another search.
+This is useful when working with related log sources.

+**Use case:** Connect and analyze relationships between two different sets of logs.

 **Example:**
-Find customer IDs involved in checkout failures, then use those IDs to search through webserver logs to find what happened before the failure.
+Identify customer IDs associated with checkout failures, then use those same customer IDs to search through webserver access logs to understand what led to the failure.

 ---

-### **3. Calculated Fields**
+## Calculated Fields

-Calculated Fields let you create new fields based on existing tags or attributes in your logs.
-This is useful for generating metrics or values that aren’t originally recorded.
+Calculated Fields let you generate new values based on existing attributes in your logs.

+**Use case:** Create metrics or computed values not originally logged.

 **Example:**
-Compute a new field called “profit” by subtracting cost from revenue, even if profit is not directly logged.
+If revenue and cost are logged separately, you can create a new field called **profit** by calculating `revenue - cost`, even though the profit field never existed in the original logs.

 ---

-These features make your log analysis more flexible and powerful, enabling deeper insights and more meaningful visualizations as you work with Datadog Log Explorer.
+These three features—Reference Tables, Subqueries, and Calculated Fields—extend what you can do inside Log Explorer, enabling more insightful queries, flexible analysis, and enhanced visualizations.